uxlfoundation/oneAPI-spec/source/elements/oneART/source/embree-spec.rst

 construction.
 This configuration string can be ``NULL`` to use the default configuration.

-When creating the device, Embree reads configurations for the device from the following locations in order:

-1) ``config`` string passed to the ``rtcNewDevice`` function
-2) ``.embree3`` file in the application folder
-3) ``.embree3`` file in the home folder

-Settings performed later overwrite previous settings.
-This way the configuration for the application can be changed globally (either through the ``rtcNewDevice`` call or through the ``.embree3`` file in the application folder), and each user has the option to modify the configuration to fit their needs.

 The following configuration is supported:

 -  ``threads=[int]``: Specifies a number of build threads to use.
 A